Getting Started

 In some cases, the best option is to implement your own resource generator from scratch.
 When doing so, the returned resources []client.Object

-either have to be of type *unstructured.Unstructured
+can of type *unstructured.Unstructured

 In many other cases however, it makes more sense to just reuse one of the generic generators shipped with this repository.